Joy Doreen Biira: Career

 Biira joined Standard Media Group in January 2012 as a news anchor, reporter, and show host with Kenya Television Network (KTN Kenya).
 She hosted Business Today, a one-hour show that airs across 12 countries on the African continent.
 The show breaks down economic matters to its viewers while speaking to drivers of businesses, identifying the gaps businesses across Kenya and Africa might have and seeking solutions to these challenges.
 As Kenya is the economic hub of East Africa, business leaders, economists, and analysts make it their business to make an appearance on Business Today, which airs weekdays at 1400hrs East Africa Time on KTN News.
 She served in this role for nearly six years until October 2017.
 Between 2013 and 2015, Biira independently produced content for and hosted the Pan-African show Africa Speaks, whose main objective was to grow Intra-African relationships economically, politically and socially.

-In January 2017 she took on an additional role as host to the international news environmental show Eco@Africa, which she co-hosts with Nigeria's Nneota Egbe of Channels Television.
+In January 2017, she took on an additional role as host of the international news environmental show Eco@Africa, which she co-hosts with Nigeria's Nneota Egbe of Channels Television.
 She was selected as the East African Reporter for Deutsche Welle (DW) covering environmental issues and exciting solutions from Africa and Europe, serving in that role until October 2017.

 She left KTN in October 2017.
 In January 2018, Biira was hired by the Kenya Ministry of Mining as the Advisor, Strategic Communications, serving there for one year.
 In January 2019 she rejoined Deutsche Welle as the African correspondent for their broadcast Business Africa, based in Nairobi, Kenya.
-She also continues to speak and consult professionally as the Creatives Director for Africa Speaks Limited, a role she has played since January 2010.
+She also continues to speak and consult professionally as the creatives director for Africa Speaks Limited, a role she has played since January 2010.

 Personal interests

 Biira has great admiration for nature and the environment, and is a passionate environmentalist.
-She participated in the NBS Television Limited 31 Million Ugandans, 31 Million Trees, a country-wide tree planting campaign in Uganda.
+She participated in NBS Television Limited's 31 Million Ugandans, 31 Million Trees, a country-wide tree planting campaign in Uganda.
 The campaign was launched by President Yoweri Kaguta Museveni of Uganda on 8 May 2010.
 The project is part of a collective effort to mitigate the effects of global warming.

 Biira runs a blog called Biira Foundation where she posts her opinions on various topical issues.

 Family

-Joy Doreen Biira is married to Newton Kung'u, since 2016.
+Biira is married to Newton Kung'u, since 2016.
 Together they are parents to two sons.